sgware/sabre-benchmarks/readme.md

 is available.

 All relevant settings can be found at the top of [`Main.java`](src/edu/uky/cs/nil/sabre/bench/Main.java).
-You can set the maximum number of nodes visited, nodes generated, and time spent.
+You can change how many threads run in parallel.
+You can set the maximum number of nodes visited, nodes generated, and time spent by each search.
 You can change the number of times each planner is run on each problem and whether or not the order of actions is shuffled between runs.
 You can comment out benchmark problems or planner configurations you don't want to test.

 To add a new benchmark problem, you need to place the relevant Sabre problem file in the [problems](problems) directory and add a new line to